privacyguides/privacyguides.org/docs/maps.md

 ![Magic Earth logo](assets/img/maps/magic-earth.png){ align=right }

 **Magic Earth** is a proprietary app based on OpenStreetMap data.
 Its features include turn-by-turn navigation, live traffic information for route planning, speed camera warnings, public transport info, 3D and satellite maps, and the ability to download maps for offline use.
-The app may send position data to Magic Earth's traffic provider to provide real-time traffic information.
-The data is anonymized, using a changing key (so it's not linked to you), and it is deleted after 5 minutes.
+The app may send position data to Magic Earth's traffic provider to provide real-time traffic information, but the data is anonymized and only stored for 5 minutes.

 [:octicons-home-16: Homepage](https://www.magicearth.com/){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://www.magicearth.com/privacy/){ .card-link title="Privacy Policy" }